preetamchayan/Voxel-Curvature-Estimator/README.md

 - CUDA is NVIDIA-specific and requires the CUDA Toolkit.
 - DirectX is Windows-only.
-- Metal is Apple-only.
+- Metal is Apple-only and is implemented for both voxelization and curvature estimation when the system frameworks are available.
-- The Metal curvature estimator is not currently implemented; `CURVATURE_BACKEND=METAL` will fail during CMake configuration with a clear message.
+- For `AUTO`, the project prefers the first available GPU backend for the voxelizer, while the curvature estimator still falls back to `SERIAL` unless a curvature backend is explicitly selected or a supported GPU backend is available.
 - Vulkan shader compilation requires `glslangValidator` if `.spv` files are not already present.
 - `AUTO` is convenient, but explicit backend selection is recommended for benchmarking and reproducibility.